Skip to content

 • Rishi Tea Peppermint Tea

-Chamomile tea has been long used as an herbal treatment, and it’s one of the oldest documented medicinal planets in the world.
+Chamomile tea has been used for a long time as an herbal treatment, and it’s one of the oldest documented medicinal planets in the world.
 Chamomile tea’s dried flowers contain many flavonoids and terpenoids, contributing to its medicinal benefits.
 Today, chamomile treats inflammation, muscle spasms, menstrual cramps, insomnia, gastrointestinal distress, and hemorrhoids.4

 Chamomile tea is made by infusing dried chamomile flowers into hot water.
 Because it is caffeine-free, it can generally be enjoyed at any time.
 It contains antioxidants and has a sweet taste.
-Many people drink chamomile before bedtime, as research shows it does contain some benefits that can promote sleepiness and increase sleep quality.
+Many people drink chamomile before bedtime, and research shows it contains some benefits that can promote sleepiness and increase sleep quality.

 Some chamomile teas for anxiety include: